daljeetv/speed/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: 🐛 Bug Report
+name: "\U0001F41B Bug Report"
-about: Create a report to help us improve Octobox
+about: Create a report to help us improve Speed

 ---

 <!--- Provide a general summary of the issue in the Title above -->

 Are you experiencing this issue in octobox.io or your own instance?
- - [ ] octobox.io
+ - [ ] speed.io
  - [ ] My instance

 🐞 **Problem**